 For the overall oil and gas business, Morrison stressed the trend toward increasing international interaction, saying the new thrust in industry employment will focus on people with “political and relationship skills.”

-This will be necessary since most of the world's remaining resources are in different countries.
-Questioned about the U.S. political opposition to the now retracted Chinese offer for Unocal, Morrison said it was "unfortunate that the U.S. took an anti-foreign, anti-Chinese line.
-The U.S. talks about free trade, but when it actually happens, they don't like it."
+This will be necessary since most of the remaining resources are in different countries, he noted.
+Questioned about the U.S. political opposition to the now retracted Chinese offer for Unocal, Morrison said it was “unfortunate that the U.S. took an anti-foreign, anti-Chinese line.
+The U.S. talks about free trade, but when it actually happens, they don’t like it.”

-The Wood Mackenzie exec said the majors' top management is being told by its exploration chiefs that they shouldn't increase the exploration budget because they don't have enough quality exploration targets.
-The exploration departments also say that companies shouldn't expect 100% reserve replacement from their exploration department.
-Instead, 75% would be more likely.
+The exec said the majors’ top management is being told by its exploration chiefs that they shouldn’t increase the exploration budget because there are not enough quality exploration targets.
+The exploration departments also say that companies shouldn’t expect 100% reserve replacement from their exploration department.
+Instead, 75% would be more likely, Morrison said.

 When asked what the majors should do with the large amounts of cash that they have been accumulating from higher prices, Morrison said, “My choice would be to pay it back to shareholders.”
 He added that he doesn’t see anything else that could conceivably be done with the money.

 He added that some of the funds are likely being spent on more unconventional resources such as oilsands, stranded gas and things other than regular exploration.

 ©Copyright 2005Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.